tglw9/developer-content-engineer-exercise-2/README.md

 # Conclusion

-This guide demonstrates how to deploy SonarQube on Azure using Docker Compose and integrate it into a GitHub Actions workflow for Java projects.
+This guide demonstrates how to deploy SonarQube on an Azure VM using Docker Compose and integrate it into a GitHub Actions workflow for Java projects.

 You now have a complete DevOps pipeline with automated static code analysis.